MufradMahmud19/MufradMahmud19/README.md

 ---

 ## 🧠 Current Research Focus
-Designing a feedback-driven survey platform to assess smartphone addiction using machine learning and large language models (GPT-4, Claude, Huggingface etc.).
+Designing an intelligent, feedback-driven survey platform to assess smartphone addiction among university students using standardized scales like SAS-SV.
+The system delivers real-time, personalized feedback after each question and classifies users by behavioral risk.
+It integrates LLMs (Mistral-7B via Hugging Face) for dynamic insights and machine learning models for risk profiling.
+The platform also supports repeat participation with unique user codes to track behavioral trends over time.
-Tools: Python, FastAPI, PostgreSQL, OpenAI API
+**Tools:** Python, FastAPI, PostgreSQL, OpenAI API

 ---